linkedin/DuaLip/docs/solver/index.rst

 Problem Solution
 ----------------

 We briefly outline the solution mechanism here.
-For more details, please see `Basu et. al (2020)
+For more details, please see `Basu et al. (2020)
 <http://proceedings.mlr.press/v119/basu20a/basu20a.pdf>`_.
 To solve the problem, we introduce the perturbed problem: